- 1. What is the difference between shadow IT and shadow AI?

 “Shadow AI creates blind spots where sensitive data might be leaked or even used to train AI models.”

-• We observe an average 6.6 high-risk GenAI apps per company.
+- We observed an average 6.6 high-risk GenAI apps per company.

 That means no monitoring, no enforcement, and no guarantee of compliance.